Quantcast

 The Richat Structure in the Sahara Desert of Mauritania.
 Long considered to be an impact structure, it is now believed by most to be a structural dome.
 Image via Wiki Commons.

 A dome is a feature in structural geology consisting of symmetrical anticlines that intersect each other at their respective apices.
-Domes can be formed by either horizontal stresses in a process known as refolding, meteoric impact or through diapirism – the vertical displacement caused by a initially deeper and lighter body as it moves towards the surface.
+Domes can be formed by either horizontal stresses in a process known as refolding, meteoric impact or through diapirism – the vertical displacement caused by an initially deeper and lighter body as it moves towards the surface.

 8. Basin

-Basins are, in a way, the opposites of domes – large-scale structural formation of rock strata formed by tectonic warping of previously flat lying strata.
+Basins are, in a way, the opposites of domes – large-scale structural formation of rock strata formed by tectonic warping of previously flat-lying strata.
 Structural basins are geological depressions.

 9. Ptygmatic